department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/pre-check-in-discovery/research-plan.md

 - answering questionnaires

 ### Research questions:
-- Do Veterans find value in being able to complete these tasks a few days prior to their appointment?
+- Do Veterans find value in being able to complete any tasks a few days prior to their appointment?
 - What specific tasks do Veterans find value in reviewing and updating?
 - How do Veterans want to be notified that they have these tasks to complete?